 One of the most important ways to mitigate climate change is to find new ways of capturing carbon from the atmosphere.
 The construction sector can support these positive developments by using wooden construction materials that capture carbon for their entire life span.
-For example, timber products lock approximately 1 ton of CO
+For example, timber products lock approximately 1 ton of CO2 per 1 m3 of wood.

 Wood products can be used in all buildings